watarukumagai-git/opt/peer_review/no3/review_comment.md

 # [Minor Comments]
+Although the author does not have to revise everything, please refer to the following minor comments for improving the current manuscript:
 ## minor comment1 (Subsection 3.3.3)
 The sentence "The goal is…" is twice in one paragraph and is difficult to read.
 For example, it should be "the goal is probably to reduce the overall makespan time considering both the process of production and transportation periods.
 Specifically, this is to identify T …."